Cloud-Schematics/hpc-fss-cluster/README.md

     * via [environment variables](https://www.terraform.io/intro/getting-started/variables.html#from-environment-variables)
 2. Run `terraform plan`.
 Terraform performs a dry run to show what resources will be created.
 3. Run `terraform apply`.
 Terraform creates and deploys resources to your environment.
-    * You can see deployed SSH keys in IBM Bluemix [here](https://control.bluemix.net/devices/sshkeys).
+    * You can see deployed infrastructure in IBM Bluemix [here](https://control.bluemix.net/devices).
 4. Run `terraform destroy`.
 Terraform destroys all deployed resources in this environment.

 ### Variables